 The cayenne and chili pepper sinks to the bottom and you want to get all that yummy, spicy flavor into each drink!

 2. If you want to sprinkle a drink like this, make sure not to sprinkle directly from the bottle.

 Pour some into your hand, then sprinkle on – otherwise you might sprinkle too much and ruin your drink 😉

-3. You can add more cheyenne pepper if you want your liqueur a bit more spicy.
-This recipe has it on the medium-to-mild amount of spiciness, so if you want to really heat things up, double the cheyenne.
+3. You can add more cayenne pepper if you want your liqueur a bit more spicy.
+This recipe has it on the medium-to-mild amount of spiciness, so if you want to really heat things up, double the cayenne.